The Niner Bikes Enduro

 3. Sign on, even though you have entered in advance you must head on over to race registration and ‘Sign In’

-6. Transponders will be issued to all riders on Sunday the 27th of August at the white timing trailer, located near the finish line in the main arena.
+6. Transponders will be issued to all riders on Sunday at the white timing trailer, located near the finish line in the main arena.

 Categories